TsumiNa/meteor-aurelia/README.md

 If you want use typescript, you can add [meteor-typescript](https://github.com/TsumiNa/meteor-typescript) package to you meteor app project.
 You can get corresponding definition files of Aurelia on [here](https://github.com/TsumiNa/aurelia-powers-combined/tree/master/aurelia-dts)

-[Here](https://github.com/TsumiNa/aurelia-skeleton-jade/tree/typescript-jade) is an example to show how to play with typescript and aurelia
+[Aurelia-TODO-App](https://github.com/TsumiNa/Aurelia-TODO-App) is an simple example to show how to play with typescript and aurelia.

+[aurelia-meteor-todos](https://github.com/Markusxmr/aurelia-meteor-todos) is another one port from advanced meteor todos app by [Markusxmr](https://github.com/Markusxmr).
+Here to see the [live demo](http://aurelia-todos.meteor.com/)

 - [Change Log](#change-log)
 - [Quick start](#quick-start)